 Then I’d whine about my big butt.

 It was a lot of cheese.

-I stopped meditating, because my experience was that every time I mediated regularly on something I wanted to “make better”, a virtual moving van would race screeching into my life, and move me somewhere completely different.
+I stopped meditating because my experience was that every time I meditated regularly on something I wanted to “make better”, a virtual moving van would race screeching into my life, and move me somewhere completely different.